pereira/lmat2440/README.md

 The following files are provided in support for the lectures discussing primality test algorihtms and factorization methods.

 They offer a playground for testing some of the algorithms discussed in the class.
+Documentation is largely missing, but the algorithms closely follow their description from the slides.

 They are organised as follows: